Severe Thunderstorm Warning issued for Harding, Mora, San Miguel by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Harding, Mora, San Miguel by NWS

-Effective: 2021-09-06 18:28:00 MDT Expires: 2021-09-06 18:45:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Heavy rains from severe thunderstorms can produce sudden and dangerous flow in arroyos, ditches and over low water crossings.
+Effective: 2021-09-06 18:03:00 MDT Expires: 2021-09-06 18:45:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Heavy rains from severe thunderstorms can produce sudden and dangerous flows in arroyos, canyons, ditches and over low water crossings.
 Do not attempt to drive through areas where water covers the roadway.
-Target Area: Harding; Mora; San Miguel A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 645 PM MDT FOR NORTH CENTRAL SAN MIGUEL...WEST CENTRAL HARDING AND EAST CENTRAL MORA COUNTIES At 628 PM MDT, a severe thunderstorm was located 8 miles southwest of Roy, or 22 miles east of Wagon Mound, moving south at 20 mph.
+Target Area: Harding; Mora; San Miguel The National Weather Service in Albuquerque has issued a * Severe Thunderstorm Warning for North central San Miguel County in northeastern New Mexico Northwestern Harding County in northeastern New Mexico East central Mora County in northeastern New Mexico * Until 645 PM MDT. * At 602 PM MDT, a severe thunderstorm was located near Mills, or 20 miles east of Wagon Mound, moving southeast at 15 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Roy.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Roy, Mills, Chicosa Lake State Park and Solano.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0